Krishna: Outside Asia

 By 1965, the Krishna-bhakti movement had spread outside India after Bhaktivedanta Swami Prabhupada (as instructed by his guru, Bhaktisiddhanta Sarasvati Thakura) travelled from his homeland in West Bengal to New York City.
 A year later, in 1966, after gaining many followers, he was able to form the International Society for Krishna Consciousness (ISKCON), popularly known as the Hare Krishna movement.
-The purpose of this movement was to write about Krishna in English and to share the Gaudiya Vaishnava philosophy with people in the Western world by spreading the teachings of the saint Chaitanya Mahaprabhu.
+The purpose of this movement was to write about Krishna in English and to share the Gaudiya Vaishnava philosophy with people in the Western world by spreading the teachings of Chaitanya Mahaprabhu.
 In the biographies of Chaitanya Mahaprabhu, the mantra he received when he was given diksha or initiation in Gaya was the six-word verse of the Kali-Santarana Upanishad, namely "Hare Krishna Hare Krishna, Krishna Krishna Hare Hare; Hare Rama Hare Rama, Rama Rama Hare Hare".
-In the Gaudiya tradition, it is the maha-mantra, or great mantra, about Krishna bhakti.
-Its chanting was known as hari-nama sankirtana.
+In the Gaudiya tradition, it is the maha-mantra, or the great mantra of Krishna bhakti.
+The chanting of this maha-mantra is known as hari-nama sankirtana.

-The maha-mantra gained the attention of George Harrison and John Lennon of The Beatles fame, and Harrison produced a 1969 recording of the mantra by devotees from the London Radha Krishna Temple.
+The maha-mantra gained the attention of George Harrison and John Lennon of the Beatles fame, and Harrison produced a 1969 recording of the mantra by devotees from the London Radha Krishna Temple.
 Titled "Hare Krishna Mantra", the song reached the top twenty on the UK music charts and was also successful in West Germany and Czechoslovakia.
 The mantra of the Upanishad thus helped bring Bhaktivedanta and ISKCON ideas about Krishna into the West.
-ISCKON has built many Krishna temples in the West, as well as other locations such as South Africa.
+ISKCON has built many Krishna temples in the West, as well as other locations such as South Africa.